Jako/RememberThis/README.md

-outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter addTpl | Template for the add link. | tplRememberThisAdd noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults showZeroCount | Show Zero Values in template. | yes itemTitleTpl | Template for one list item. | tplRememberThisItemTitle ajaxLoaderImg | Image file, that is shown during AJAX requests. | FontAwesome fa-refresh
+outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter addTpl | Template for the add link. | tplRememberThisAdd noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults scriptTpl | Template for the javascript call. | tplRememberThisScript showZeroCount | Show Zero Values in template. | yes itemTitleTpl | Template for one list item. | tplRememberThisItemTitle ajaxLoaderImg | Image file, that is shown during AJAX requests. | FontAwesome fa-refresh